zynine-/HDHRViewerV2.bundle/README.md

 ###Interlacing

-Deinterlacing is achieved by replacing xml profiles, <https://github.com/zynine-/PlexDeinterlaceProfiles>
+There is no known method of forcing deinterlacing support from plug-in level.
+Deinterlacing is achieved by replacing xml profiles, <https://github.com/zynine-/PlexDeinterlaceProfiles>.

 ###Slow buffer or stutters on some clients

 On some clients, setting a lower stream quality may increase loading, or stutters.
+This is due to the video chunk size; PMS seem to love 4MB chunk sizes.

 Ways to reduce loading times or stutters:
 - Disable HTML5 if you are using a browser
-- Set the higher quality, or the highest your network bandwidth/connection allows)
+- Set higher quality, or the highest your network bandwidth/connection allows.